thebeebs/Content/speaking.md

 > Martin spoke at the Hyperledger London Meetup and he was fantastic!
 Very experienced speaker with great ideas on how to make his talks entertaining and interactive!
 >
 > Marta Piekarska
-> Director of Ecosystem, Hyperledger
+>
-> Linux Foundation
+> Director of Ecosystem, Hyperledger, Linux Foundation

 ### The State of the Function